Corey-Cashion/Demo-Bootstrap-Website/README.md

 https://demobootstrapwebsite.web.app/

-Demo website created to demostrate html, scss, and bootstrap skills
+Demo website created to demonstrate HTML, (s)css, and bootstrap skills

+No templates used